chloetychang/cits3200-group-49/Meetings/Week 8/Client Retrospective.md

  - Don't need to do anything? commands?
  - Kevin: can turn it on in postgres, but no interest.

-### Actions
- -
 <br>

-Overall feedback: It's pretty good, considering that the team hasn't gone down the path of backend.
+**Overall feedback from Kevin:** It's pretty good, considering that the team has only just started investigating backend.
 Understandable since we have changed our focus to go down the path of frontend.
 Authentication and separation concerns, but shouldn't take us long to fix.

-## Meeting Closed: 12:50PM
+## Meeting Closed: 12:55PM

 ## Next Scheduled Meeting: